liquidctl/liquidctl/docs/nzxt-hue2-guide.md

 ## Fan speeds

-_Only NZXT Smart Device V2 and NZXT H1 V2 Smar Device_
+_Only NZXT Smart Device V2 and NZXT H1 V2 Smart Device_

 Fan speeds can only be set to fixed duty values.